Equity Research Update: First Solar, Inc. (NASDAQ: FSLR)

 4. EXIT CONDITIONS

-I would abandon or materially reduce conviction on any of the following:
+I would abandon or materially downgrade this thesis if any of the following occur:

 ---